ibmresearchuk/emerging-technology-workshops/workshop-hackday/external.md

 At the end of two days of ideas and hacks we'll have a set of working prototypes.
 These are often useful in their own right to prove (or disprove) a technology, to help sell the idea and to scope out what work would be required to go from the prototype to a production system.
 The Emerging Technology developers will work with you to plan what needs to happen next.

 ## Get in touch or find out more
-If you're interested in running a Hackday Workshop or want to find out more, contact Darren Shaw](mailto:shawdm@uk.ibm.com).
+If you're interested in running a Hackday Workshop or want to find out more, contact [Darren Shaw](mailto:shawdm@uk.ibm.com).